Semmanipatti: Festival

 In pongal festival young men are clubbed and organizing the sporting event like Kabbadi, Cycling and different stage activity. from 2018 Muthallamman kabbadi sports club conducting kabbadi tournaments.
 Every year nearly 50 teams are participating in the tournaments.

 Development Breakthrough

 The significant development of Semminipatti came after 1997 only.

-From agriculture point of view, from 2001 to 2007 the rainfall is below par average rainfall.
+From an agriculture point of view, from 2001 to 2007 the rainfall is below par average rainfall.
 This makes the well dry.
 This affected the farmers going for agriculture.
 The coconut trees died due to the insufficient water.

 Most of the farmers left the farming and doing any other jobs in and around Semminipatti for livelihood.

 After 2007 there is the average rainfall throughout Semminipatti this makes the farmers return to the agriculture.
 This makes the economy boosting.

 In 2009 Government of India opened the MITP (Madurai Industrial Textile Park) in vadipatti.
 Semminipatti village women getting jobs in MITP.

 This removes the jobless fear among women.
 They contribute the earning money to their families to increase their family economy.